 By utilizing the community to internal development endeavours, firms can bring down inside R&D costs.

-Through open source community, firms can take advantage of the technology innovation side through comments, ideas, and further improvements which help firms to upgrade their technologies.
+Through the open source community, firms can take advantage of the technology innovation side through comments, ideas, and further improvements which help firms to upgrade their technologies.

 II.
 Cutting Expenses

 Firms often release non-core patents driven by financial motives as well.
-For example, firms give away outdated patents that no longer fit their business to colleges, other research establishments, and non-profit associations with the motive to lessen their expenses.
+For example, firms give away outdated patents that no longer fit their business to colleges, other research establishments, and non-profit associations with the motive of lessening their expenses.
 These expenses incorporate maintenance charges, which must be paid to the patent offices to keep up the patent, and any liabilities appended to the patent, for instance, costs for enforcement in case of infringement.
-Besides, at least in US, firms can profit by tax deductions.
+Besides, at least in the US, firms can profit by tax deductions.

 Are there any limits on the tax benefits through donations?